 (d) by subjecting the commission agent to any other detriment.

-20. Discrimination against contract workers
+20. Contract workers, discrimination against

 It is unlawful for a principal to discriminate against a contract worker on the ground of a spent conviction of the contract worker —

-(a) in the terms or conditions on which the principal allows the contract worker to work;
+(a) in the terms or conditions on which the principal allows the contract worker to work; or

-(b) by not allowing the contract worker to work or continue to work;
+(b) by not allowing the contract worker to work or continue to work; or

 (c) by denying the contract worker access, or limiting the contract worker’s access, to any benefit associated with the work in respect of which the contract with the employer is made; or